 Since the atomic age, thousands of doomsdayists have predicted the end of the world as we know it, but by now most of them have died of old age.
 And, I would strongly argue, the chances of you dying from old age are far greater than death from ecological disaster!
 It’s a guess, I admit.
 But here in my own later years, I want to offer this optimistic proposition for you and your future great grandchildren.
 Progressive environmental stewardship is everywhere; you just rarely hear about it in popular culture.

 Remember that mainstream media (and now its social media extensions) are often more interested in sensational bad news, the more sensational (and the more dire) the better.
 With some education and effort, you will begin to see that the scientific “truth” is often more nuanced, uncertain, and definitely more ambiguous than what the doomsayers claim.
 Good science entertains endless questions and is very cautious about offering conclusions.
 Religious crusades (including the green variety) entertain no questions about their own foregone conclusions.
 Such is the nature of crusades.

 Please forgive an old fart for offering this unsolicited advice, but when I read about youth suffering from eco-anxiety I could not help but get a little irritated at the doomsayers.
-It also made me remember my own youthful vulnerability regarding the environment.
+It also made me remember my own youthful vulnerability regarding the state of the environment.